adlnet-archive/LR-Wordpress-Plugin/README.md

 0. Configure the `LR Interface Search Bar` widget
   * `Search placeholder` is optional and is displayed whenever the search bar is empty
   * `Results` is mandatory and will determine where the search results are displayed
-  * `Search Method` is also mandatory and is set to `Indexed Search` by defualt.
-Slice is also an option
 0. To-do...